Stay up-to-date on the latest information subscribe to our Email list.

 In light of the immense volume of ever-changing information about the Covid-19 Pandemic bombarding us each day, we at PAA have compiled some facts about the pandemic for educational and informational purposes.
 This information is intended to support our clients, our customers, and our global community in obtaining accurate and reliable information.
 What you’ll find below is by no means an exhaustive compilation, though we believe it is the most relevant information available.
 Some of us at PAA are medical professionals who closely follow daily developments and are delighted to share this information with you.
 During these perilous times, we need to constantly be reminded to put aside our differences so that we can maintain perspective about the larger challenges we are all facing around the globe.
 As Plato so beautifully said thousands of years ago, “Be Kind, For Everyone Is Fighting A Hard Battle.”

 This page does not contain our individual opinions or politics, and is all derived from official sources and peer-reviewed journals.
 We encourage input and questions, and we are available via email or telephone.
 Whatever we cannot answer we will attempt find out from the appropriate authorities and will respond with a vetted answer as quickly as possible.
+Please let us know if you find something that is outdated or proven inaccurate.
+Information is falling upon us like an avalanche during the pandemic and it is quite challenging to stay abreast of all the emerging data.

 What is COVID-19